 … crowded conditions can make goldfish start having problems getting along with each other.

 1. Drive past the pet store.
 For the good of the fish you already have, sometimes it’s best to just determine not to get any more.

 2. Get a bigger tank.
 So you want a booming goldfish community?
 Go for a tank (or pond) large enough to accommodate them.

 The Best Private Goldfish Group on Facebook

-I started the Pure Goldfish Community on Facebook so we could all band together and share tips on husbandry practices.
+The Pure Goldfish Community on Facebook was started a few years back so we could all band together and share tips on husbandry practices.